AACT Member-Only Content

-In this activity, students will be introduced to the general differences and organization of particles in each state of matter: solid, liquid and gas.
-They will have the opportunity to compare the samples and then will identify each state of matter during an edible activity.
+In this activity, students will be introduced to the general differences in organization of particles in each state of matter: solid, liquid and gas.
+They will have the opportunity to compare and then identify each state of matter during an edible activity.

 By the end of this activity, students should be able to

 - Identify a solid, a liquid, and a gas in a real word example

 - States of Matter

 - Regular latex party Balloons (approximately 3 per every 4 students)

 - Ice cream- enough for one scoop per student